John Wick (game designer): The Wicked Dead Brewing Company

 Wick began a new joint publishing venture with his friend Jared Sorensen in 2004.
 It was called the Wicked Dead Brewing Company, based on Wick's previous publishing venture Wicked Press and Sorenson's Memento Mori Theatricks).
 It has published over a dozen roleplaying games, board games, and Wick's self-published a novel titled No Loyal Knight.
 Wick published a number of fantasy indie role-playing games using dice-pool mechanics, including Enemy Gods (2004) and Cat (2006).

 Houses of the Blooded

 In 2007, Wick announced a return to "big game design" in his LiveJournal.
 The game, called Houses of the Blooded, was released at the 2008 Origins Game Fair.
 The game focuses on "the ven" (a race of magically created humanoids) and the world of Shanri (both of which appear in the game, Enemy Gods).
 The pre-order for the 100 limited edition copies of Houses of the Blooded sold out in exactly one week on the Indie Press Revolution website.
 Wick released a soundtrack with the new game, focusing on "ven blood opera," an in-game element.
 Songs from the opera can be heard on the Houses of the Blooded website.

 Wick was keeping an open log of his design of this game on LiveJournal.
 He has stated that his intention was to release several stand alone supplements that would detail various aspects of the world of Shanri.
 Each book would allow players to play a different role in Shanri and, and said, "almost feel as if they're playing a different game."
 The books mentioned were a 'slumming' book where players play ven nobles from cities (as opposed to 'country' ven detailed in the main book), a wilderness book where vassals of the ven nobles fight off orks, explore dungeons, and possibly kill dragons, and a Suaven book where details regarding the Ancestor worship religion of the ven would be revealed.

-John Wick Presents

 In 2009 Wick started a new company — John Wick Presents, and partnered with Cubicle 7 to reissue Houses of the Blooded.
 He also released Curse of the Yellow Sign and Blood & Honor through this company.

-Freemasonry
+Personal life

 In November 2005, Wick became a Freemason, joining Liberal Arts Lodge of Los Angeles, California.
 He is a Master Mason.
+Wick was a founding member and the drummer for the band The Awful Lot.